borgbackup/borg/docs/usage.rst

 This command creates a backup archive containing all files found while recursively traversing all paths specified.
-The archive will consume almost no disk space for files or parts of files that has already been archived by other archives.
+The archive will consume almost no disk space for files or parts of files that have already been stored in other archives.

 Examples
 ~~~~~~~~
 ::

-    # Backups ~/Documents into an archive named "my-documents"
+    # Backup ~/Documents into an archive named "my-documents"
     $ attic create /data/myrepo.attic::my-documents ~/Documents

     # Backup ~/Documents and ~/src but exclude pyc files
     $ attic create /data/myrepo.attic::my-files   \
         ~/Documents                               \
         ~/src                                     \
-        --exclude *.pyc
+        --exclude '*.pyc'

     # Backup the root filesystem into an archive named "root-YYYY-MM-DD"
     NAME="root-`date +%Y-%m-%d`"